AliSoftware/OHAttributedLabel/README.md

 Unfortunately, I **no longer have time to maintain this class**.
 Moreover, as since iOS6, `UILabel` now natively support `NSAttributedStrings`, **this component is totally obsolete now** (and maintaining it requires a lot of work for little benefit with recent projects all supporting iOS6+).

+> _Note: If you are willing to take the lead and continue to make it evolve, feel free to contact me so I can give you some GIT access ton continue to maintain it._

 ### Migrating away from `OHAttributedLabel`

 #### For iOS6+ apps